oottppxx/enigma2/zgemmah7/README.txt

 Zgemma H7 BOX RECOVERY WITHOUT ERASING ANY BOOT SLOT

+Join us in the Enigma2Talk Telegram chatroom (https://t.me/talkenigma2) to help with testing, provide ideas and all kind of suggestions or comments!

 SUMMARY
 These are some notes on being able to boot a Zgemma H7 box when there is an issue with the current slot image (either kernel or root file system), and